Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry: A continuous invariant-based asymmetry (CIA) of periodic crystals

-The distance $\BMD(B,C)$ measures the minimum perturbation of the rows of the units $B,C$ in $\PDA(S;k)$ to match (distance-based invariants of) $B$ and $C$ within their ambient periodic set $S$.
-Hence, this perturbation matching $B$ and $C$ reduces the number of geometrically non-equivalent units and hence makes $S$ more symmetric.
+The distance $\EMD(B,C)$ measures the minimum perturbation of the rows of the geometric blocks $B,C$ in $\PDA(S;k)$ to match (distance-based invariants of) $B$ and $C$ within the ambient periodic set $S$.
+This perturbation matching $B$ and $C$ reduces the number of geometrically non-equivalent blocks and hence makes $S$ more symmetric.

-For a periodic crystal $S\subset\R^3$, an \emph{asymmetric unit} is usually defined as a minimal, closed, and simply connected subset $V$ of a unit cell of $S$ \cite{asymmetric}, whose images under all symmetry operations of $S$ tile the whole space $\R^3$.
-Then the intersection $S\cap V$ can be considered an asymmetric motif $A$ in Definition~\ref{dfn:BMD}.
-If $A$ consists of one formula unit $B$, which can be a molecule, there are no deviations $B$ because all others are images of $B$ under symmetry operations of $S$.
-If $A$ consists of two formula units $B,C$, then $\BMD(B,C)$ is considered the asymmetry of $S$.
-If $A$ consists of more than two formula units, Definition~\ref{dfn:CIA} introduces the asymmetry of any $S\subset\R^n$ below.
+If an asymmetric unit $A$ of $S$ has only one geometric block $B$, then $S$ has no asymmetry because all blocks in $S$ are images of $B$ under symmetry operations of $S$.
+If $A$ has only two blocks $B,C$, then $\EMD(B,C)$ is considered the asymmetry of $S$.
+In more general cases, Definition~\ref{dfn:CIA} introduces the continuous asymmetry below.